 Why Ecommerce Brands Need Instagram Messaging to Thrive This Holiday Season

-It’s no surprise that online retail skyrocketed last year, with sweeping lockdowns keeping consumers home and businesses closed.
+It’s no surprise that online retail skyrocketed in 2020, with sweeping lockdowns keeping consumers home and businesses closed.
 A staggering 10 years of ecommerce growth occurred over just 90 days at the height of the pandemic and 84% of consumers did their shopping online.

 Instagram introduced shopping to its platform last summer as a direct response to the pandemic.
 Now, instead of clicking a “link in bio” when scrollers spot something they want, they can tap their way through a complete purchase directly from the post, without leaving the app.
 This is great news for brands because it’s another way for customers to find your store organically, boosting acquisition and sales.
 But some retailers were not ready for last year’s historic BFCM rush.

 The danger of shutting your DM door

 Any dramatic spike in sales brings an equally dramatic increase in brand interaction volumes.
 Savvy shoppers want answers immediately, without having to go anywhere — especially during BFCM, when great deals abound and the shopping stakes are high.
 For Instagram shoppers, getting help means sliding into your brand’s DMs.
 Quite literally.

 In 2020, and especially during BFCM, ecommerce brands were inundated with Instagram DMs.
 Some were so overwhelmed that they were unable to keep up and ended up turning the option off as a result.
 It happened again in 2021.